 Here are my tips for surviving sleep regressions without any cry it out/sleep training:

-Keep up your routine as best you can.
+Keep up your routine the best you can.

 When our babies are waking all night long the typical routine can be thrown out the window.
 I found sticking to a bedtime routine, doing the normal wind down, swaddling or sleep sack, white noise and breastfeeding to help somewhat.

-They knew it was time to go to sleep even if they were planning to wake up 30 minutes later (little devils!)
+They knew it was time to go to sleep even if they were going to end up waking up an hour later.
 And when they woke I tried to stick to our normal routine of nursing and right back to sleep.

 Go to bed a little earlier to make up for lost sleep.